 Sir Thomas Browne

-Sir Thomas Browne was a 17th-century English polymath and author of varied works that reveal his wide learning in diverse fields including science and medicine, religion and the esoteric.
-His writings display a deep curiosity towards the natural world, the human condition, and the obscure.
-Notable works include 'Religio Medici' (The Religion of a Doctor) which expresses his personal spiritual beliefs and philosophical reflections, and 'Hydriotaphia, Urn Burial,' a meditation on death and the vanity of human aspirations.
+Sir Thomas Browne was an English polymath and author of varied works which reveal his wide learning in diverse fields including science and medicine, religion and the esoteric.
+His most famous works include 'Religio Medici', 'Hydriotaphia, Urn Burial', and 'The Garden of Cyrus'.

 Books